Trainee Rounds seminars: AI in Medicine

 AUDIENCE: This event is open to the public.
 All welcome!

-MD/PhD candidate, Department of Computer Science and Temerty Faculty of Medicine
+Division of Urology, Department of Surgery, Temerty Faculty of Medicine

 Presentation: Development and external validation of an explainable machine learning model to predict risk of side-specific extraprostatic extension in men with prostate cancer